 The issue of military pay for surviving spouses (widows or widowers) is confusing and a little challenging.
 Military pay, retired or active, ends with the death of the service member, retired or active.
 However, a program was established in 1972 to allow retiring service members to purchase coverage that provides monthly income to survivors after the service member’s death.
 This is a separate program from military retirement pay, and it requires certain actions and payment for the coverage after retirement.
 Coverage for active duty service members is automatic and does not require any action or payments.

 The most important thing to know is that all aspects of the SBP decision are made when the service member retires.
 With very few exceptions, any election made at retirement is irrevocable.
 If married, the spouse is required to agree with the service member’s SBP choice to elect anything less than full SBP.
 It is very important that retiring service members and their spouses understand all the aspects of SBP so that they can make the right election at the time of retirement.
+Regardless of whether they took SBP or not, the families I know who are happy with their SBP decision are the ones who both understood the program thoroughly, and made the decision together about how it did or did not meet their family’s needs.

 Why SBP Instead of Commercial Insurance or Annuities?